ThingsIXFoundation/docs/docs/for-gateway-owners/4_onboard_gateway.md

 Onboarding a gateway requires the user to pay a fee.
 This fee is set in EUR but paid with THIX tokens.
 With a THIX/EUR exchange rate the amount of THIX tokens are calculated.
-When the onboard is successful the THIX tokens that paid for the fee are burned.
+When the onboard is successful the THIX tokens that paid for the fee are burned and taken out of circulation.

 After you filled in the form with the values from the onboard message that you obtained from the forwarder the form will show the current fee.
 Because the